nikospara/angular-require-lazy/README.md

   This function is defined in `scripts/lib/angular-require-lazy/lazyAngularUtils.js` (`cacheInternals()`).
 - After bootstrapping, we replace Angular's `module()` method with a proxy that can handle lazy loaded modules (see `makeLazyAngular()` and `makeLazyModule()` in `scripts/lib/angular-require-lazy/lazyAngularUtils.js`).
-- The injector is captured and provided as a promise (`scripts/lib/angular-require-lazy/deferredInjector.js`).
 - Templates can be loaded as text through a RequireJS plugin (as `"templateCache!path/to/my.html"`) and registered with Angular's
   `$templateCache` with the correct name (here `"path/to/my.html"`).
 - The developer uses the lazy loading mechanism by the special AMD module `currentModule`.
 This is a proxy to the currently loading